kunalsxngh/CRUD_project/README.md

       * This would allow for only the Authors of the review to be able to edit their reviews
    * Improved CSS designs throughout the site
    * Currently the User is unable to add the name of the game they are reviewing, this could possibly be an addition in the future
+   * Do not show the "None" game on the home page

   # Author